springmeyer/profiling-guide/README.md

   done
 ```

-For more info on this approach see: http://poormansprofiler.org/
+For more info on this approach see: http://stackoverflow.com/a/378024 and http://poormansprofiler.org/

 ## Instruments on OS X